Send your horse to college

-Our free lease program involves a full lease to the Stables for the duration of the school year, approximately August to May.
-During that time, the Stables takes responsibility for all expenses associated with care of the horse.
+Our free lease program involves a full lease to the stables for the duration of the school year, approximately August to May.
+During that time, the stables takes responsibility for expenses associated with care of the horse.

-We do ask a lot of our Schoolies, so it takes a very special horse to be a great Schoolie.
-The ideal Schoolie is older than 8 years old and has developed some maturity in responding to its surrounding.
-It is beginner safe on the ground and in the saddle.
+We do ask a lot of our schoolies, so it takes a very special horse to be a great schoolie.
+The ideal schoolie is older than eight years old and has developed some maturity in responding to its surrounding.
+It is beginner-safe on the ground and in the saddle.
 It stands quietly for tacking up, ties safely, picks up its feet easily, can be bathed, and can be blanketed.
 Under saddle, it responds readily to cues for steering and changes of speed, does not speed up as a rider loses balance, ignores the unnecessary cues of beginners, spooks infrequently, and is steady on trails.

-"Beginner safe" is our first priority in choosing Schoolies because the majority of our lesson students are new and inexperienced riders.
-However, the ideal Schoolie also knows how to jump and offers a challenge, in skill level not behavioral problems, for advanced lessons and Team practice.
+“Beginner safe” is our first priority in choosing schoolies because the majority of our lesson students are new and inexperienced riders.
+However, the ideal schoolie also knows how to jump and offers a challenge (in skill level, not through behavioral problems), for advanced lessons and team practice.

 Please review the care options listed for boarders.